MetPX/sarracenia/doc/Admin.rst

     EOT

 Now the broker and management interface are both configured to encrypt all traffic passed between client and broker.
+An unencrypted listener was configured for localhost, where encryption on the local machine is useless, and adds cpu load.
+But management only has a single encrypted listener configured.

 ..
 NOTE::

   currently, sr_audit expects the Management interface to be on port 15671 if encrypted, 15672 otherwise.
-There is no configuration possible to tell it otherwise.
+Sarra has no configuration setting to tell it otherwise.
 Choosing another port will break sr_audit.
 FIXME.